AdityaGoyal1999/Soteria/README.md

 ### 💻 Note for Developers

 The web app is rigorously documented and follow all the conventions of django.
-Moreover, to add to the reliability of the project, it is thoroughly tested using CI/CD with Travis-CI.
+Moreover, to add to the reliability of the project, it is thoroughly tested using Continuous Integration/CD with Travis-CI.
 The file structure is as follows:<br>

     .
     ├── main_app/                  # Django app that contains main info for web app